EddWills95/PaPiRuby/README.md

 ## Usage

-TODO: Write usage instructions here
+this branch is a working setup using chunky_png, which does not need any imagemagic libs, just checkout this barch an run `ruby lib/papiruby/epd.rb` on your Raspberry Pi with the PaPiRus display

-need to install
+gem to install

-`sudo apt-get install graphicsmagick`
+`(sudo) gem install chunky_png`

 ## Development